Petru Groza: Legacy

-A 4.5 m bronze statue of Groza, placed on a red Carrara marble pedestal, was unveiled in Deva in 1962.
-The monument, designed by sculptor Constantin Baraschi, was removed in 1990, and replaced in 1999 by a statue of Trajan; in 2007, Groza's statue was transported to Băcia.
 Another statue of him, sculpted by Romulus Ladea, was inaugurated in the Cotroceni neighborhood of Bucharest in 1971; this statue was taken down in 1990, and replaced in 1993 by a monument to the Artillery Heroes.
-As of 2010, it lies in an open field near Mogoșoaia Palace, next to a statue of Vladimir Lenin that used to be in front of Casa Scînteii.
+As of 2010, it lay in an open field near Mogoșoaia Palace, next to a statue of Vladimir Lenin that used to be in front of Casa Scînteii.